g-plane/svelte-jest/README.md

 - Source code is written in TypeScript.
 - No configuration (`svelte.config.js`) is required.
 - Better compatibility in some cases.
+- Leverage Jest's asynchronous transformers, so it's faster than those use `child_process` to transform Svelte code.

 ## 💿 Install